f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Creating a Tenant via CLI
 =========================

 Tenant lifecycle can be fully managed via the CLI using the **tenants** command in **config** mode.
 Using command tab completion and question marks will help display all the tenant options.
 Enter **config** mode and enter the command **tenants tenant <tenant-name>** where **<tenant-name>** is the name of the tenant you would like to create.
 This will put you into a mode for that tenant and you will be prompted for some basic information to create the tenant via a CLI wizard.
-After answering basic information you may configure additional tenant parameters by entering **config ?** within the tenant mode, and that will provide all the additional configuration options:
+After answering basic information, you may configure additional tenant parameters by entering **config ?** within the tenant mode, and that will provide all the additional configuration options:

 .. code-block:: bash